t4y3/site-webdev/src/_guides/debugging.md

 ### Disabling and re-enabling source maps {#enabling-and-disabling-source-maps}

-Both Chrome DevTools and Dart DevTools enable source maps, by default.
+Chrome DevTools <!-- and Dart DevTools --> enables source maps, by default.
 You might want to temporarily disable source maps so that you can see the generated JavaScript code.